linghaosong/ReFloat/README.md

     sh run_gpu.sh

-4.2 To obtain the GPU BiCG exception time
+4.2 To obtain the GPU BiCG execution time

 First, edit the script run_gpu.sh to set